scmscomb/scmscomb.github.io/conference.md

 The Shanghai Center for Mathematical Sciences is located near **Gate 2** of the Jiangwan Campus.

-Participants are encouraged to take Shanghai Metro Line 10 to **Guofan Road Station** (国帆路站) and exit from **Exit 3**.
-The Shanghai Center for Mathematical Sciences is within walking distance from the station and is closest to Gate 2 of the Jiangwan Campus.

 </section>

 <section id="speakers" class="conf-section" markdown="1">